rollkit/rollkit/state/indexer-service.md

 ### Transaction Indexer

-The [Transaction Indexer][tx_indexer] is a key-value store backed indexer that provides functionalities for indexing and searching transactions.
+The [Transaction Indexer][tx_indexer] is a key-value store-backed indexer that provides functionalities for indexing and searching transactions.
 It allows for the addition of a batch of transactions, indexing and storing a single transaction, retrieving a transaction specified by hash, and querying for transactions based on specific conditions.
 The indexer also supports range queries and can return results based on the intersection of multiple conditions.

 ## Message Structure/Communication Format